Feline constipation is a relatively common problem and may affect cats of any age. For mild cases, laxative therapy may

 Due to an often prolonged inability to defecate, feline constipation may lead to or result in other systemic issues... these might include lethargy, vomiting, anorexia, and weight loss.

-Since hairballs are a common cause of feline constipation, hairball remedies, additional fiber in the diet, and increased water consumption may resolve the problem.
+Since hairballs are a common cause of feline constipation, hairball remedies, additional fiber in the diet, and increased water consumption may help resolve the problem.
 If your cat is constipated, your vet can map out a course of treatment for you to follow.

 If your cat is also vomiting, this could indicate a more serious condition.
 Vomiting is a symptom of many ailments, so your veterinarian will have to get involved to pin it down.